^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The growth of tissues above the endometrial mucosa is a polyp.
-Consider the main causes of its appearance, symptoms, types, methods of diagnosis and treatment.
+The growth of tissue over the endometrial mucosa is a polyp.
+Let's consider the main reasons for its appearance, symptoms, types, diagnostic and treatment methods.

 Endometrial polyp is a fairly common gynecological anomaly that affects about 10% of women at a young age and more than 40% after menopause.
-Endometrium is a mucous layer of the uterine cavity, richly supplied with blood vessels.
+The endometrium is the mucous layer of the uterine cavity, abundantly supplied with blood vessels.
 It consists of several structures and performs the function of optimal implantation of the blastocyst in the uterus.
 It is also part of the placenta, which supplies the embryo with oxygen and nutrients.

-Significant causes of neoplasia have not been established, but there are a number of factors that can cause it:
+The exact causes of neoplasia have not been established, but a number of factors have been identified that can cause it:

 • Hormonal imbalance.